practicaltech/TechFest/2021/gathering_6/README(in progress).md

         <li>Use the <a href="https://www.google.com/search?q=arduino+nano+33+iot+guide&rlz=1C1NHXL_esMX723MX731&oq=arduino+nano+33+iot+guide&aqs=chrome..69i57j0l4j69i60l3.6049j0j7&sourceid=chrome&ie=UTF-8">Goog</a>.
 There are more ways than one to make this work.</li>
       </ol>
   <li>The logic for manipulating the LED will have the same structure as our button to LED exercise.
 Check out this <a href="https://www.arduino.cc/en/Tutorial/BuiltInExamples/Button">Arduino guide on turning on the onboard LED with a button</a> for a refresher.</li>
-  <li>You will most likely have to download at least one library for the Arduino IDE and an app for your phone.</li>
+  <li>You will most likely have to download at least one library for the Arduino IDE and an app for your phone (unless you already have them downloaded).</li>

 </ol>

 <br>

-### 3. Wifi
+### 3. Wifi (control a light from anywhere in the world with your computer)

 a standardized communication protocol for electronic systems that can allow for internet connectivity.
-In other words, it can allow for communication between your devices and a router which is what actually provides access to the internet.
+In other words, Wifi can allow for communication between your devices and a router which is what actually provides access to the internet.
+Even though we mainly use it to connect to the internet, Wifi allows us to connect a variety of devices to one another.
 Like bluetooth, it uses radio waves at 2.4GHz (can also do 5Ghz (5G)) to send and receive information.

+*[More info on IEEE 802 and what we refer to as 'wifi'](https://searchnetworking.techtarget.com/reference/IEEE-802-Wireless-Standards-Fast-Reference#:~:text=IEEE%20802%20is%20a%20collection,metropolitan%20area%20networks%20(MAN).&text=IEEE%20stands%20for%20Institute%20of%20Electrical%20and%20Electronics%20Engineers.)*

 | Pros    | Cons |
 | ----------- | ----------- |